Color Formats Guide: HEX vs RGB vs HSL

 HEX, or hexadecimal, is the most popular format for defining colors on the web.
 It is compact, widely supported, and easy to copy into HTML or CSS.
 A HEX color code uses six digits, with each pair representing the intensity of Red, Green, and Blue components.

 HEX is especially useful when you need precise, reproducible colors across different devices.
-It’s also easy to use in CSS and design tools.
 Many designers memorize popular HEX codes for primary colors to speed up workflow.

 RGB is particularly useful when creating gradients, animations, or dynamic color effects in JavaScript.
-Since it maps directly to the display subpixels of monitors, RGB can offer more control over transparency and blending effects.
+Additionally, it supports an alpha channel for opacity via rgba():

 rgba(255, 87, 51, 0.7)— semi-transparent orange

 HSL is often considered the most human-friendly color model.
-It separates colors into three components:
+It separates colors into three intuitive components:

 For example, hsl(14, 100%, 60%) represents a bright orange.
-The advantage of HSL is that you can tweak lightness or saturation without changing the hue.
-This makes it perfect for creating color variations, hover effects, or maintaining color harmony in a design system.
+The advantage of HSL is that you can tweak lightness or saturation without changing the hue, making it perfect for hover effects and color variations.

 Convert Colors Easily